& Construction

 01:16

-the rest will be user driven and whatever is required to fully define the part.
+The rest will be user-driven and whatever is required to fully define the part.

 01:20

-In this case, uh appear,
+In this case, a pier.

 01:25

-Always taking care to make sure that the syntax
+or add them using the dimensioning tools, always taking care to make sure that the syntax is correct,

 01:37

-is correct in the case of the required parameters.
+in the case of the required parameters.

 01:40